History of the Jacobites small group tour

 Moving towards Inverness, you learn about Culloden battlefield and Urqhuart Castle.
 During this time of year you have the opportunity to join the Glenurqhart Highland gathering at Drumnadrochit for an afternoon.
 You travel south now to Fort William for two nights and then Oban.
 Along the way on this section of the tour we listen to a local guide's tale of the 1692 massacre at Glencoe.
 Finally we finish the tour in Glasgow.

-Odyssey offers some 5 programs in Scotland each year for you to select from.
+Odyssey offers some 5 escorted tours in Scotland each year for you to select from.
 It is part of a collection of some 140 plus tours that are offered each year to senior and mature-age travellers who are seeking to learn as they explore.
 Each tour is offered as part of a small group typically with between six to 18 like-minded travellers embarking on a tour with a designated tour leader.